 Harness the Power of Word-of-Mouth Through Social Media

 Digital advertising encompasses formats such as videos, banner ads, paid search engine results, and ads on mobile devices and social media networks.
 Trust in these formats has remained relatively static since 2013, with millennials and Generation X reporting the highest levels.
-This lack of growth does not mean that the importance of digital advertising has been overestimated.
+This lack of growth does not mean that we overestimated the importance of digital advertising.
 When it comes to reaching consumers and optimizing the performance of a campaign, these formats allow you to create a hyper-focused audience and stay flexible enough to make ongoing adjustments.
 They also make it easy for consumers to act quickly.
 Digital ads can direct a potential customer to a link that allows them to buy a specific item instantly or to learn more about it.

 Rather than focus solely on how many people are following your business, consider the value of their potential to serve as brand ambassadors.
-Friends of your followers are more likely to pay attention and be persuaded by their posts than the same content presented directly by your business.
+Friends of your followers are more likely to pay attention and feel persuaded by their posts than the same content presented directly by your business.
 Engage your followers and fans by interacting with them, responding to their questions and comments, and asking for their ideas and feedback.
 Take advantage of the opportunity to converse directly as opposed to delivering a one-way pitch.

 Some of your followers may visit your Facebook or Twitter profile from time to time, occasionally liking or retweeting content while others may share every business post.
 Your most steadfast customers may add their own comments when they share content or use multiple platforms to reach their own followers with your news and products.
 Brand ambassadors at every level have value, and your social media strategy should involve ways to recognize and reward them all.
 The sheer number of conversations and the speed at which they take place make social media networks the best digital arena for harnessing the power of word-of-mouth.
 To talk more about word-of-mouth, talk with one of our experts at Premiere Creative.
 Call (973) 346-8100!